open-feature/openfeature.dev/docs/tutorials/ofo.md

 Let's run the fibonacci calculator...
 Run it once as a "customer" (without being logged in).
-Then login as an "employee" (use any email ending in `...@faas.com`) and observe the impact.
+Then log in as an "employee" (use any email ending in `...@faas.com`) and observe the impact.
-This effect is driven by the rule defined in the `app-flags` CR, which controls our server-side flags, and is predicated on the email address of the user.
+This effect is driven by the rule defined in the `app-flags` CR, which controls our server-side flags and is predicated on the email address of the user.
 Feel free to experiment with your own flag values and rules!

 ### Cleaning up